yao-creative/yiyaotan-site/content/blog/ee/invariants.md

     7. **Why did you choose this domain?**
     8. **What is your timeline?** --> People act in accordance to their timeline (high freq trading has high freq trading strategies vs value investing).
 I've seen people work 9-9-6 trying to squeeze money out of the industry in a short period of time.
     9. **Who owns what and why?** --> Humans are the source nodes of change, whatever an AI does, has a causal source from somewhat up the chain.
 Equivalently responsibility is important for maintaining and improving products.
-    1. What problem are you trying to solve?
-    2. Why now?
-    3. Why this approach?
-    4. What are the unit economics?
-    5. What is the impact of your product and why does it matter?
-    6. Who are your competitors and what are your asymmetric bets?
-    7. Why did you choose this domain?
-    8. What is your timeline? --> People act in accordance to their timeline (high freq trading has high freq trading strategies vs value investing).
-I've seen people work 9-9-6 trying to squeeze money out of the industry in a short period of time.
-    9. Who owns what and why? --> Humans are the source nodes of change, whatever an AI does, has a causal source from somewhat up the chain.
-Equivalently responsibility is important for maintaining and improving products.
-    10. Describe who uses your product in detail and what your value is to them.
+    10. **Describe who uses your product in detail and what your value is to them.**
-    11. Are you still actively involved in the product?
-(Doing, helps relieve decisions made out of epistemic bias (making decisions when you don't exactly understand what your company is doing))
+    11. **Are you still actively involved in the product?** (Doing, helps relieve decisions made out of epistemic bias (making decisions when you don't exactly understand what your company is doing))
-    12. What is the thought process behind the design of your interview process and why?
+    12. **What is the thought process behind the design of your interview process and why?**

     Usually if recursive probing sounds like spaghetti it is spaghetti.
 Emphasis on clarity of the responses.
 Good founders aren't technical or non technical binary; however, a more accurate least common denominator good founders know their business well.